Install and configure Syncthing to sync all your files on Linux

 Syncthing Web UI

-Using Syncthing Web UI
+Using Syncthing Web GUI for file synchronization

 We will be using the Syncthing WebUI as an interface to Syncthing in this article.
 First, we need to add devices so that we can sync between them.
 A group of devices that sync folders with each other is called a cluster in Syncthing.
 All the devices in the cluster must have Syncthing installed.
 For Android Devices, the Syncthing Android app must be installed.